 Pectoralis Minor (pecs-across the chest into the armpit)

-To find out if I can help you, make an appointment to see me by calling Lushington Chiropractic on 01323722499.
+To find out if we can help you, make an appointment to see me by calling Lushington Chiropractic on 01323722499.